-“In February, I said you won’t recognize the real estate industry,” said the co-founder of Keller Williams at Inman Connect San Francisco.
+“In February, I said you won’t recognize the real estate industry,” said the co-founder and CEO of Keller Williams at Inman Connect San Francisco.
 “I wasn’t kidding.
 The amount of change we’ve been feeling is palpable.
 It’s coming.”

 We are in the midst of what Keller calls the “fourth industrial revolution,” or “data powered by artificial intelligence.”